Ibrahim Koroma: Trelleborg

 After his success at Motala he was signed by Allsvenskan club Trelleborgs FF in July 2010.
 During his time at the club Trelleborg suffered two consecutive relegations and found themselves in the third tier at the start of 2013.
 This caused Koroma to declare that he wanted to leave the club.

 Varbergs BoIS

 In February 2013 Koroma was signed by Superettan club Varbergs BoIS.

 International career

 Koroma represented Sierra Leone as part of the U-17, U-20 and U-23 National Teams, before making his senior team debut in 2007.
 Since then, he has represented his country on 14 occasions and was selected to play for the National Team in its CAF Cup of Nations and 2010 FIFA World Cup qualification campaign, playing as a starter in Sierra Leone's matches against Nigeria, South Africa and Equatorial Guinea.

-In July 2014, Leonean ex-captain Ibrahim Kargbo was among 15 players and officials suspended indefinitely, along with Koroma, Samuel Barlay and Christian Caulker over allegations of match-fixing relating to an Africa Cup of Nations qualifier in 2008 against South Africa which ended 0–0.
+In July 2014, Leonean ex-captain Ibrahim Kargbo was among 15 players and officials suspended indefinitely, along with Koroma, Samuel Barlay and Christian Caulker over allegations of match-fixing relating to a 2008 Africa Cup of Nations qualifier against South Africa which ended 0–0.